 “He was my friend,” this broken young man said, tears in his eyes.

-• See part two of Maggie and Tim in the Friday edition of The Progress, with more on Maggie’s experiences at the St. Mary’s Indian Residential School and how that affected her life.
+• For part two of Maggie and Tim click here, with more on Maggie’s experiences at the St. Mary’s Indian Residential School and how that affected her life.

 Do you have something to add to this story, or something else we should report on?
 Email:

 Like us on Facebook and follow us on Twitter.